Premium UV Filter 67mm · Schott Glass · 16 Layers Multi Coated · Super Slim Aluminium Ultraviolet Lens · Protective Filter | Better Homes & Gardens

 Advertisement

-Best Quality Guranteed.
 COMPATIBLE: The 67 mm diameter filters are suitable for all lenses with a filter thread of 67 mm.
 All lenses from manufacturers such as Canon, Nikon, Sony, Olympus, Samsung, Fuji and all others fit this protective filter 67 mm BEAUTIFUL PHOTOS: With the help of the Skylight filter 67 mm, you can achieve better photos even in strong light, as they reduce the blue cast and the colors remain clear.
 In addition, the skylight filter reduces fog or haze that can form near the sea or in the mountains ABSOLUTELY SAFE: The lens filters are made of B270 Schott glass from Germany and thus prevent damage to or dirt on the lens.
 The lens protective filters also protect against the ingress of oil and dust and thus offer the best protection ULTRA THIN AND EASY TO APPLY: These ultra thin camera filters are produced in 0.6 cm thickness and therefore very light.
-When attaching it to the front of the lens, pay attention to the correct filter threa
+When attaching it to the front of the lens, pay attention to the correct filter thread size, which you can refer to by